-Figures 4.11 and 4.12 show comparison of Indirect Tensile Strength values and percent decrease in Indirect Tensile Strength values (TSR) for Castle Hayne 12.5mm mixture with and without additives.
-From Figure 4.11, it can be seen that there is no reduction in tensile strength from unconditioned state to conditioned state when lime is added as an additive.
-The similar trend was also found in Fountain aggregate.
-Even though Castle Hayne 12.5mm mixture performed better without any additives as compared to Asheboro and Fountain aggregate, because of its limestone origin, it failed (80.54%) to satisfy the NCDOT criteria of 85% TSR value.
-However, when lime was added, TSR value increased to 86.60 %, and with liquid antistripping agent TSR value increased to 85.71%.
-Figures 4.13 and 4.14 show comparison of Indirect Tensile Strength values and TSR values for Castle Hayne 9.5mm mixture with and without additives.
-Figure 4.13 shows that there is a reduction in tensile strength value between half conditioned and fully conditioned state when additives are added.
+Figures 4.12 and 4.13 show comparison of Indirect Tensile Strength values and percent decrease in Indirect Tensile Strength values (TSR) for the PG 70-22 Castle Hayne 12.5mm mixture with and without additives.
+From Figure 4.12, it can be seen that there is no reduction in tensile strength from unconditioned state to conditioned state when lime is added.
+A similar trend was also found in Fountain aggregate.
+Even though Castle Hayne 12.5mm mixture performed better without any additives as compared to Asheboro and Fountain aggregate, because of its limestone origin, it failed (81%) to satisfy the NCDOT criteria of 85% TSR value.
+However, when lime was added, TSR value increased to 87%, and with liquid anti-stripping agent TSR value increased to 86%.
+Figures 4.14 and 4.15 show a comparison of Indirect Tensile Strength values and TSR values for the PG 70-22 Castle Hayne 9.5mm mixture with and without additives.
+Figure 4.14 shows that there is a reduction in tensile strength value between half conditioned and fully conditioned state when additives are added.
 However, this reduction is not as significant as compared to mixtures with no additives.
-From Figure 4.14, it can be seen that when lime was added TSR value increased to 91.5%, and with liquid anti-stripping agent, TSR value increased to 90.95%, satisfying NCDOT criteria of 85%.
+From Figure 4.15, it can be seen that when lime was added the TSR value increased to 92%, and with liquid anti-stripping agent, TSR value increased to 91%, satisfying NCDOT criteria of 85%.

-Fig 4.11 Comparison of Indirect Tensile Strength Values for Castle Hayne 12.5mm Mixtures
+Figure 4.11 Comparison of Indirect Tensile Strength Values for Castle Hayne $S-12.5\ C$ Mixes

-Fig 4.12 Comparison of Tensile Strength as % of Unconditioned Tensile Strength Value for Castle Hayne 12.5mm Gradation Mixtures
+Figure 4.12 Comparison of Tensile Strength as % of Unconditioned Tensile Strength Value for Castle Hayne S-12.5 C Mixes

-Fig 4.13 Comparison of Indirect Tensile Strength Values for Castle Hayne 9.5mm
+Figure 4.13 Comparison of Indirect Tensile Strength Values for Castle Hayne $S-9.5\ C$ Mixes